cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let pools = await walletServer.getStakePools(stake);
 ```
 :::note
-You'll get pool ordered by `non_myopic_member_rewards` which basically means from heighest to lower expected rewards.
+You'll get pool ordered by `non_myopic_member_rewards` which basically means from highest to lower expected rewards.
 By default the wallet server
-isn't configured to fecth the pool's metadata (e.g. ticker, name, homepage) but you can specify it through the update settings functionality, see Update Settings section below.
+isn't configured to fetch the pool's metadata (e.g. ticker, name, homepage) but you can specify it through the update settings functionality, see Update Settings section below.
 :::

 Estimate delegation fee: